 A player’s squad number plays a significant role in modern soccer.
 There can be great esteem held to a number.
 There are ‘iconic’ numbers that are widely associated with some of the sport’s greatest heroes.

 Teams have a large squad of players and each player is assigned a ‘squad number’.
 Player squad numbers range from 1 to 99.
 In the past, if a player was substituted, after replacing a player, they would wear the same number, so that the team contains 1 to 11.
 Read through the history of soccer numbering systems to the roles each player for their position.

 - History of Soccer Numbers

-- Soccer Positions by Number
+- Soccer Numbering Systems: Positions

 - #1 Goalkeeper – Keeper – Stopper (GK)